mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 by a receiver.
-It is measured from the end of the last CAN Packet transmission (either received :ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` or transmitted :ref:`Flow Control <knowledge-base-can-flow-control>`), till the reception of a confirmation that :ref:`Flow Control <knowledge-base-can-flow-control>` was received by a sender.
+It is measured from the end of the last CAN Packet transmission (either received :ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` or transmitted :ref:`Flow Control <knowledge-base-can-flow-control>`), till the start of :ref:`Flow Control <knowledge-base-can-flow-control>` transmission.

 Performance requirement:
   A receiving entity is obliged to transmit :ref:`Flow Control <knowledge-base-can-flow-control>` packet before value